 Cannabidiol (CBD) cancer research is a relatively new area of study.
 Its more intoxicating relative, marijuana has long been associated with treating chemotherapy-related symptoms, especially in the U.S.

-Perhaps due to the positive effects, some chemo patients say it has on their nausea.
+Many chemo patients say it has positive effects on their nausea.
 There are also patients who have found it helpful in treating the neuropathic (nerve-ending) pain that can sometimes occur from either cancer or chemo-related symptoms.